PHIL-773 Information & Experimentation

-This is a seminar investigating the connection between experimental practice and the Blow of information.
+This is a seminar investigating the connection between experimental practice and the flow of information.
 We will be concerned in the course with the question of how observations of one system allow inferences about other systems.
-My basic orientation toward this question is that it is best answered by appealing to facts about how information Blows in various kinds of distributed systems.
+My basic orientation toward this question is that it is best answered by appealing to facts about how information flows in various kinds of distributed systems.

 We begin with some background on information and follow this with some background on experimentation.
 The remainder of the seminar will be devoted to developing an information-theoretic account of experimentation and attempting to extend it to cover such practices as thought experimentation, simulation, analogical experimentation, etc.

 Prerequisites: Permission of instructor and department chair.